rust-lang-deprecated/failure/book/src/derive-fail.md

     #[cause] io_error: io::Error,
 }

-/// MyEnumError::bactkrace will return a reference only if it is Variant2,
+/// MyEnumError::backtrace will return a reference only if it is Variant2,
 /// otherwise it will return None.
 #[derive(Fail, Debug)]
 enum MyEnumError {